mattnj/SeaTalk-Tiller-Remote/README.md

 Seatalk-Tiller-Remote is an Arduino project that intefaces with a Raymarine/Raytheon tiller pilot using a 433mhz remote and RCswitch library to add a remote contol to your tiller pilot.
 It also accepts NMEA sentances for Boat Speed and Wind Data and sends over Seatalk to all you to use WindTrim mode.

+It was build on an Arduino Nano with an rxb8 433mhx remote and 4 button waterproof remote.

 You need a 4 button remote.

 A = Port 10Degress<br>